mmozuras/mmozuras.github.com/post/_posts/2021-04-05-decision-making-and-organizational-structure.md

 excerpt_separator: <!--more-->
 ---

 During the past couple of months, I've been thinking a lot about organizational structure.
+Specifically, the book [Team Topologies: Organizing Business and Technology Teams for Fast Flow](//goodreads.com/book/show/44135420-team-topologies) was the first trigger to consider the theory of organizational structure.

 An organizational structure defines how work is done, information flows, and decisions are made in a company, department, or team.
 I realized that structure is fundamentally about the trade-off between integration/cohesion and speed of decision-making.
 In this blog, I focus on how different organizational structures affect decision-making and how to think about these trade-offs.

 <!--more-->